 Unlike a BPO job, you need a specific educational qualification to enter financial KPOs.
 A simple graduation degree will not suffice.
 The foremost step is to get an MBA, CFA or CA degree from the reputed institution.

 2) Financial Skills

-You need to possess a natural flair to understand and analyse finance.
-Solid analytical skills are prime criteria with any financial KPO.
-There should be a curiosity and interest to analyse and understand companies in detail.
+You need to possess a natural flair to understand and analyze finance.
+Solid analytical skills are prime criteria for any financial KPO.
+There should be a curiosity and interest to analyze and understand companies in detail.

 You need to have strong fundamental valuation skills and clarity towards financial and quantitative concepts.
 You should have the ability to build financial models and a strong knowledge of MS Excel is a desired quality.
 Moreover, the finance professional should have working communication skills and the ability to write research reports.

 If you don’t have any financial skills, acquire them first and then think of making the switch from BPO to financial KPO.
 Your finance education foundation and dogged practice will give you these skills.

 Armed with an education degree and basic financial skills, you are now ready to make the switch.
 Mind you, it is not simple.
 Check this workshop that helps you move from BPO to KPO.